avi9401/CLown_Art/README.md

 # CLown_Art
-A Clown shape using only HTML and pure CSS,.
+A Moving, Colour changing Clown shape created using only HTML and pure CSS.